aregtech/areg-sdk/examples/15_pubworker/ReadMe.md

-# 15_pubworker Project Overview
+## 15_pubworker Project Overview

-The [15_pubworker](https://github.com/aregtech/areg-sdk/tree/master/examples/15_pubworker) project showcases the usage of *Worker Threads* and the processing of custom events in both the Worker and Component threads.
+The **15_pubworker** project demonstrates the use of *Worker Threads* and the processing of custom events in both Worker and Component threads.

 The project consists of three sub-projects:

-1. [generated](https://github.com/aregtech/areg-sdk/tree/master/examples/15_generated/generated) (15_generated): This static library contains generated codes and common objects.
-It is generated from the [PatientInformation.siml](https://github.com/aregtech/areg-sdk/blob/master/examples/15_pubworker/res/PatientInformation.siml) *Service Interface* document using the `codegen.jar` tool.
+1. **15_generated:** This is generated from the [PatientInformation.siml](./res/PatientInformation.siml) Service Interface document during CMake configuration or as a pre-build action in Visual Studio's `dummy` project.

-2. [pubservice](https://github.com/aregtech/areg-sdk/tree/master/examples/15_pubworker/pubservice) (15_pubservice): This sub-project includes an instance of a *Public Service Provider* and a *Worker Thread*.
-The Worker Thread receives user inputs from the console and updates the attributes of the Service.
-Both the Service and the Worker Thread are defined in the static model to load on startup and unload on exit.
+2. **[15_pubclient](./pubclient/):** This sub-project includes a *Service Consumer* and a *Worker Thread* in the model.
+The Worker Thread simulates an output device.

-3. [pubclient](https://github.com/aregtech/areg-sdk/tree/master/examples/15_pubworker/pubclient) (15_pubclient): This sub-project contains a *Service Consumer* and a *Worker Thread* defined in the model.
-The Worker Thread simulates the output device.
+3. **[15_pubservice](./pubservice/):** This sub-project includes a *Public Service Provider* and a *Worker Thread*.
+The Worker Thread processes user inputs from the console and updates the Service's attributes.
+Both the Service and the Worker Thread are part of the static model, loaded at startup and unloaded at exit.

-Communication within the system is facilitated by `mcrouter`, a multicast router that operates on any machine within the network.
-The AREG SDK automates service discovery and ensures a fault-tolerant system, making the order of process startup irrelevant.
+All communication is handled via `mcrouter`, a multicast router that works on any network machine.
+The AREG SDK automates service discovery and ensures fault tolerance, making the startup order of processes irrelevant.